-The PACT is a vibrant coalition of more than 80 organisations working collaboratively and strategically in the global HIV response.
-Since 2013 we have been building solidarity across youth organisations to ensure the health, well-being and human rights of all young people.
+The PACT is a vibrant coalition of more than 80 youth organisations working collaboratively and strategically in the global HIV response.
+Since 2013, we have been building solidarity across youth organisations to ensure the health, well-being and human rights of all young people.

 Committing to consultation with our key constituencies at country level.

 Representation of different youth communities.

 Sharing challenges and successes with each other, working through individual differences.
 Equity in decision-making.

 In 2015, young people accounted for 40% of all new adult HIV infections.
 Globally, an estimated 4 million young people were living with HIV, and each day about 2300 young people acquired HIV.

 Conceptualized in full collaboration with youth organizations, the aim of the meeting was to support the creation of a cohesive, solution-oriented and coordinated global youth movement on AIDS that is committed to joint action as a youth movement, as well as with the UNAIDS Secretariat to reach the End of AIDS by 2030.